Bonfida/sns-ip/proposals/sns-ip-4.md

 Thanks to SNS-IP-3, this information can be externally validated which means that users can't just say anything about themselves.
 This does introduce a degree of relative truth: if one says that K is their Solana public key through the records system, then it means they have certified they are indeed the owner of that public key.
 There is no doubt in this context that they are indeed a member of the Solana community under that _alias_.
-However, the records system is designed to slowly incorporate new elements of identity, and cannot scale as fast as the growing numbers of community in the web3 ecosystem.
+However, the records system is designed to slowly incorporate new elements of identity, and cannot scale as fast as the growing number of communities in the web3 ecosystem.

 This means that communities and organizations should be given the means to administer their own relative identity systems.
 We find that in practice these relative identity systems can be broadly split into two categories: _role-based_ and _username-based_.
 Roles can be assigned and reassigned by the parent community or organization, which means that the owning entity retains full control over their _role-based_ domain.
-Usernames are immutable and only the user can choose to abandon their username (banning is possible, but preventing impersonation means that a username can't be reused in the event of a ban).
+Usernames are immutable and only the user can choose to abandon their username (banning is possible, but preventing impersonation means that a username can't be reused immediately in the event of a ban).
 This means that the owning entity relinquishes some of its control to an external smart contract which is responsible for enforcing _ownership immutability_ and preventing _impersonation_.